sKwil/ml-team3/README.md

 This site was made as a destination finder.
 A user is able to input the time of year and their preferred weather specifications and the model will suggest locations for the user to go to that match these specifications.
-The model does this by using a Voting classifier compiled of a handful of different models all optimized for this task.
-The models are trained on a large weather dataset that includes specific locations, temperature, time of year, time of day, and other more specific weather features (pressure, humidity, precipitation, etc.).
+The model does this by using an optimized RandomForrest Classifier.
+The model is trained on a large weather dataset that includes specific locations, temperature, time of year, time of day, and other more specific weather features (pressure, humidity, precipitation, etc.).
+If we had more time we would have used a VotingClassifier to produce a more accurate model.

 ## Authors